mun3im/nodemcu/README.md

 ## Scrolling Text

+### The following code is a duplicte of the C file in this directory.

 ````
 // Program to demonstrate the MD_Parola library
 //
 // Simplest program that does something useful - Hello World!
+//
+// MD_MAX72XX library can be found at https://github.com/MajicDesigns/MD_MAX72XX
 //

 #include <MD_Parola.h>